Why did you set your new adventure novel in Iceland?

 Building tree forts, attending art classes, and making my own cinnamon toast.

-When you were a child, what did you most dislike doing?
+When you were little, what were you most afraid of?

 I dreaded having to retrieve anything from the basement.
 The mere thought would send me into a panic.
 My mom even promised to stand at the top of the stairs and wait for me, but that didn’t help.
 If something bad happened, I thought that she might slam the door shut with me and whatever was scaring me locked down below.

-What did you think you were good at when you were a child?
+What did you think you were good at when you were little?

-I didn’t miss deadlines.
+I never missed deadlines.
 I worked hard at school.
 I was good at art and story telling.

 Not a writer, that’s for sure.
 I didn’t even consider it.
 When I was little, we didn’t have writers visiting schools to talk about their work.
 Now I try to visit as many schools as I can.
 It’s important.
 I can always spot young writers in the room.